Falkan3/Courier/README.md

 state: {
   widgetActiveAtStart: true, // Show the widget immediately after mounting
   hideBtnActiveAtStart: false, // Show the hide widget button from the get-go
+  widgetMinimalizedAtStart: false, // Show the minimalized widget version from the get-go
+  showWidgetUnreadMessages: true, // Show unread messages counter when receiving chat messages when the widget is not active
   online: true, // Change the avatar dot color to indicate the online state
+  unreadMessages: true, // The counter of messages received while the chat is minimalized
   showOptionsButton: false, // Show the options button in chat header
   showMessageBox: false, // Show the "type message" box
   messageBoxEnabled: true, // Enable the "type message" box